survox/survox.github.io/_posts/2015-11-1-StartingwithAWS.md

 Now you're ready to install the survox platform.
 This is really no different than installing on any other server.
 You can find the steps for installing the software right here: [Installing the Survox Platform](http://docs.survoxinc.com/v88/installation/installation/)

-At his point you should be able to access your new Survox Console by using
+At his point you should be able to access your new Survox Console by entering the public DNS provided by AWS into the browser followed by 'survoxconsole' (ex: http://<Public DNS>/survoxconsole)

 You now have a study server and survox console up and running and ready to start deploying surveys for you.
 A couple of important things to remeber: